 Roadside Agility Exercises

-In almost every DUI case in Tampa, Hillsborough County, Florida, the officer will request that the driver participates in roadside agility tests which are often called field sobriety exercises (or FSEs).
+In almost every DUI case in Florida, the officer will request that the driver participate in roadside agility exercises, often called field sobriety exercises (or “FSEs”).
 The tests are entirely voluntary.
-In other words, you do not have to take the field sobriety exercises.
+In other words, you do not have to participate in the exercises.

-Since the exercises are designed to assist the officer’s testimony at a DUI trial, there is almost never an advantage to taking the tests.
+Since the exercises are designed to assist the officer’s testimony at a DUI trial, taking the tests is rarely advantageous.
 The field sobriety exercises are highly unreliable.
-Although the exercises are referred to as “standardized,” the tests are subject to such variables as the driver’s weight, athletic ability, medical disabilities, and age.
+Although the exercises are “standardized,” they ignore variables such as the driver’s weight, athletic ability, medical disabilities, and age.

-Testing conditions such as the emotional state of the driver, fatigue, proximity to passing traffic on the roadway, and unfamiliarity with the sobriety exercises all make the test unreliable.
+Testing conditions such as the driver’s emotional state, fatigue, proximity to passing traffic on the roadway, and unfamiliarity with the sobriety exercises all make the test inaccurate and unreliable.

 Lawyers for Roadside Agility Exercises in Hillsborough County, FL